|$899 – $1,599||Price Range||$545 – $1,250|

 Finally, let’s get down to the money.
 Think about your budget and how much you are willing to spend on a mattress.
 If you are reading this, you are likely looking for a mattress that has some luxury elements but is a good mattress for the money.
 These are both definitely good options if this is the case.
 GhostBed, though, is certainly cheaper than DreamCloud when it comes down to dollars and cents.

-If you want a queen size mattress, DreamCloud will run you about $1,400 before discounts.
+If you want a queen size mattress, DreamCloud will run you about $1,400 after discounts.
 For the quality of mattress that you get for this price, we’d actually say it is a pretty good price, especially considering that hybrid mattresses are almost always pricier than all-foam mattresses.

 GhostBed, on the other hand, is around $1,000 for a queen (before discounts).
 Which is also a fairly reasonable price for what it is, in our books.